Skip to content

 Places of Interest

-Tip: Bring a scarf and dress up modest to visit important religious sites.
+Tip: Bring a scarf and dress up modestly to visit important religious sites.

 Walk another 250 meters to Chandravilas Restaurant for some famous Indian snacks and freshly made jilabi and fafda.